LÖSEN • Blog

 This is the muscle tension trap.

-But because the signal keeps being managed instead of decoded.
+But because the source that is driving the signal keeps being misinterpreted instead of decoded.

 Pain, Inflammation, and Injury Are Often Downstream